-In contrast, the Arcadis Sustainable Cities Index (2016), which analyses sustainability performance based on a people, planet and profit approach, gives a high score to Sydney’s “planet” pillar.
-Globally ranked 21st among 100, the Australian city climbs to 8th position for environmental performance thanks to the abundance of green areas, quality of air and drinking water, and quality of sanitation.
+The Arcadis Sustainable Cities Index (2018), which analyses sustainability performance based on people, planet and profit approach, has ranked Sydney 34th, among 100 cities.
+Its 8th place in the Planet pillar in 2016 was down to the 49th position in 2018, indicating a need for improvement.
 The Sustainable Sydney 2030 Program, which promotes a reduction of carbon emissions in the city by 70% in the next twelve years, is also mentioned as a crucial factor.

 The index further points to tourism and transport infrastructure as two indicators where Sydney has room for improvement.

 Sydney’s power, influence, and reputation

-The Global Power City Index (2016), which evaluates a city’s attractiveness from a citizen perspective, ranked Sydney 10th among 44.
-Having climbed 4 spots since the previous year, the city’s strongest indicators are economy and environment, where it ranks 9th, and cultural interaction, where it ranks 10th.
-Once again, the accessibility (transport infrastructure) dimension is the most problematic for the city, ranking only 32nd for that indicator.
+The Global Power City Index (2019), which evaluates a city’s attractiveness from a citizen perspective, ranked Sydney 10th among 48 cities.
+Having climbed 4 spots since 2015, the city’s strongest indicators are economy where it ranks 8th and environment 5th.
+Sydney ranks 23rd for cultural interaction and accessibility (transport infrastructure) continues to be the most problematic for the city, ranking 34th.

-However, it is in the City RepTrack (2017) study where Sydney performs at its best.
-Ranked 1st among 56 for the third year in a row, it is described in the study as the top city worldwide people would like to live, work and visit.
+However, it is in the 2018 City RepTrak® study where Sydney performs at its best.
+Ranked 2nd among 56, it is described in the study as the top city worldwide people would like to live, work and visit.

-Despite its overall excellent performance regarding perceived attractiveness in the eyes of international talent and businesses, Sydney takes the 4th position for attractiveness in the eyes of investors, after New York, Tokyo and Zurich.
+Despite its overall excellent performance regarding perceived attractiveness in the eyes of international talent and businesses, Sydney takes the 4th position in the for attractiveness in the eyes of investors, after New York, Tokyo, and Zurich.

-Sydney ranks 25th in Resonance Consultancy’s index of the World’s Best Cities.
-In 2018, it’s best performing pillar is place (7th) and the lowest ranking pillar is prosperity (77th), showing that Sydney’s employment opportunities, GDP per capita and corporate offices could have a higher rating.
+Sydney ranks 22nd in Resonance Consultancy’s index of the 2020 World’s Best Cities.
+It’s best performing pillar is People (18th) and the lowest ranking pillar is prosperity (55h), showing that Sydney’s employment opportunities, GDP per capita and corporate offices could have a higher rating.
 Nevertheless, Sydney’s overall ranking makes it Australia’s best-performing city in this index.

 Enjoyed our summary of global rankings and indices on Sydney’s economic performance, its sustainability, attractiveness for digital nomads, brand strength and reputation?
 Thanks for sharing!